Spot (producer): Early life

-Glenn Michael Lockett was born in the Los Angeles area to a Caucasian mother (maiden name Katz) and an African-American father on July 1, 1951.
+Glenn Michael Lockett was born in the Los Angeles area to a Jewish mother (maiden name Katz) and an African-American father on July 1, 1951.
 With his older sister Cynthia, he was raised in upper-middle-class Hollywood.
 Lockett's father Claybourne, known as Buddy to his soldier friends, had been a fighter pilot with the 100th Fighter Squadron in WW II, an all-Black formation that was part of the Tuskegee Airmen.
 Lockett moved from Hollywood to Hermosa Beach in the mid-1970s, where he met Greg Ginn while working at a vegetarian restaurant called Garden of Eden.
 Lockett also freelanced for Easy Reader, authoring record reviews under the name Spot.

 Befriending Ginn, Spot was briefly bassist for Panic, the band which would soon become Black Flag.

 Career

 Spot recorded, mixed, produced or co-produced most of SST's pivotal acts between 1979 and 1986.
-He is credited on albums by such notable bands as Black Flag, Minutemen, Mood of Defiance, Meat Puppets, Hüsker Dü, Saint Vitus, Misfits, and Descendents.
+He is credited on albums by such notable bands as Black Flag, Minutemen, Meat Puppets, Hüsker Dü, Saint Vitus, Misfits, and Descendents.
 After leaving SST in 1986, Spot moved to Austin, Texas.

 Spot was an accomplished photographer and published a book of his work titled Sounds of Two Eyes Opening.
 In 2018, a gallery showing of his photographs was mounted at Pacific Coast Gallery in Hermosa Beach.